wide-dot/6809-game-builder/doc/package-relocatable.md

 ### compression
 ---
 The package content may be compressed or not.
 The compression is done on a whole page, or by [cluster-size](#cluster-size) if this parameter is set.
+When no compression is used, data of each package is padded to a sector size.

 value|version|description|direction
 -|-|-|-